Skip to content

 • Westinghouse wins the overall comparison with an average score of 7.0 versus Predator's 3.2 out of 10.

-• Westinghouse offers nearly twice the catalog size (54 models vs 29), providing more options for different needs.
+• Westinghouse offers nearly twice as many models (54 vs 29), providing more options across wattage classes.

 Top Model Matchups